Excelia Lab aims to consolidate existing expertise as well as developing and promoting pedagogical dynamism.

 - The international dimension of the cas

 - Languages: French and English

 Authors should pay particular attention to detailing teaching recommendations.
 They should specify: the educational objectives, the type of programme/course for which the case can be used effectively, guidelines detailing how the case should be approached, and the type of analysis that the case lends itself to corresponding to the pedagogical objectives.

 The aim of a pedagogical case is to encourage learning amongst students and to enable them to put their theoretical knowledge into practice using real-life issues... in other words, to facilitate the interaction between theory and practice.

 A pedagogical case constitutes taking an in-depth look at the very heart of a company.
 The analysis of a real-life issue, which the management are either facing or have had to face, represents above all, the opportunity to experiment with different approaches to solutions.
-It is essentially a question of sharing practical experience to encourage a more tangible learning method among students, which is a key step in their professionalization.
+It is essentially about sharing practical experience to encourage a more tangible learning method among students, which is fundamental in preparing them for the world of work.

 For HEC Montreal